What are Financial Instruments?

 - High transactional costs are also a matter of concern for organizations dealing with or wishing to deal with financial instruments.

 - An organization must not over-rely on debts like principal and interest since these are supposed to be paid on a consequent basis.

-- Some of the financial instruments like equity capital are Life-long burden for the company.
-Equity capital acts as a permanent burden in an organization.
-Equity capital cannot be refunded even if the organization has a sufficient amount of funds.
-However, as per the latest amendments, companies can opt for buying-back its own shares for the purpose of cancellation but the same is subjected to certain terms and conditions.
+- Some financial instruments like equity capital are a Life-long burden for the company.
+Equity capitalEquity CapitalEquity Capital refers to the capital collected by a company from its owners and other shareholders in exchange for a portion of ownership in the company. acts as a permanent burden in an organization.
+Equity capital cannot be refunded even if the organization has sufficient funds.
+However, as per the latest amendments, companies can buy back their shares for cancellation, but the same is subjected to certain terms and conditions.

 This has been a guide to what are Financial Instruments.
-Here we discuss types and examples of Financial instruments along with advantages and disadvantages.
+Here we explain types and examples of Financial instruments along with advantages and disadvantages.
 You can learn more about financing from the following articles –